Assistant Professor of Humanities

 PhD Religion and Literature, Boston University

-Teaching interests: Modernist and contemporary literature, religion and literature, the Bible, and ethics
+Teaching interests: Trauma theory, modernist and contemporary literature, religion and literature, the Bible, and ethics

-Research interests: Twentieth-century American literature, religion and literature, and the Bible
+Research interests: Trauma theory, twentieth-century American literature, religion and literature, and the Bible

-Work in press: The Forsaken Son: Child Murder and Atonement in Modern American Fiction.
-Contracted for Publication with Northwestern University Press.
-Forthcoming, Fall 2015.
+Book: The Forsaken Son: Child Murder and Atonement in Modern American Fiction (Northwestern University Press, May 2016).

 “The Writer as Dervish: Sufism and Poetry in Orhan Pamuk.”
 Religion and Literature.
 Fall 2014.